AyeLabs/AyeShortcodes/readme.txt

 * label - Text label that will be displayed insinde of the loading bar
 * icon - Font Awesome icon id.
 The icon will be displayed before label, insinde of the loading bar

+**[aye_message_box]** - Create a message/alert box, personalized or using predefined styles.
+Supports the following attributes:
+* type - Predefined type of the box: error, warning, info, success.
+Don't use this attribute if personalized box is created.
+* text - Text the box will display

+Customization attributes:
+* icon -  Add a icon at the begining of the box.
+* color - Text color
+* background - Background color

+**[aye_icon]** - Add an simple inline icon.
+Supports the following attributes:
+* icon - The Font awesome icon id, without -fa prefix.

+**[aye_drop_capital]** - Creates a drop capital letter.
+Supports the following attributes:
+* letter - The letter
+* color - The letter color
+* font - The font-family style

+**[aye_blockquote]** - Creates a blockquote.
+Supports the following attributes:
+* position - Choose between 'left' or 'right'.
+Default is 'left'.
+* columns - Choose the bootstrap columns classes.
+Default is 'col-md-4' ( width of four columns )
+* author - The quote author

+**[aye_label]** - Creates a minimal text label.
+Supports the following attributes:
+* icon - Add an icon on your label
+* background - Background color
+* label - Label text
+* arrow - Your label can have a small arrow on the sides, pointing at something.
+Choose the arrow direction from: left, right, bottom and top
+* color - Text color

+**[aye_accordion]** - Creates an accordion slider.
+Supports the following attributes:
+* title - Title of the box
+* active - Add this attribute without a value to open the box by default

+**[aye_divider_gotop]** - Creates an simple border divider with Back to top link.
+Supports the following attributes:
+* border_color - The divider border color
+* border_height - The divider border height
+* color - 'Back to top' text color
+* margin - The top and bottom margins

+**[aye_lead_paragraph]** - Transform your paragraph into a lead paragraph [wikipedia](https://en.wikipedia.org/wiki/Lead_paragraph) .
+Doesn't support any attributes.

+**[aye_tooltip]** - Adds an simple tooltip to your content.
+Supports the following attributes:
+* text - Tooltip text

+**[aye_google_font]** - Wrap your content with a Google Font.
+Don't worry, the font will be loaded only on the pages this shortcode is used.
+Supports the following attributes:
+* font - Google Font name ( valid example: 'Open Sans' invalid example: 'Open+Sans' )
+* weight - The font weight, ex: 400.
+For italic style add your desired font weight followed by 'i', example for normal italic: 400i

+**[aye_before_after]** - Creates an before and after image slider.
+Supports the following attributes:
+* before - Before image URL
+* after - After image URL

+**[aye_counter]** - Creates a number counter.
+The counter starts when your page loads.
+Supports the following attributes:
+* from - The number to start counting from
+* to - The number to stop counting at
+* speed - The number of milliseconds it should take to finish counting
+* refresh - The number of milliseconds to wait between refreshing the counter

 == Installation ==
 ### Manual Installation